thierry-tct/muteria/docs/sphinx/readme.md

 * [Development Manual](docs/developer_doc/developer_manual.md)

-* [Project Status](docs/developer_doc/project_status.md) to view the features and development plan on the project
+* [Project Status](docs/developer_doc/project_status.md) to view the features and development plan on the project.

 For further information and documentation, see the [webpage](https://muteria.github.io/muteria).

 ---
-_Please use the following reference to cite this tool_
+_Please, find the scientific paper that describes this framework in the following reference_

 [1] Thierry Titcheu Chekam, Mike Papadakis, and Yves Le Traon.
 2020.
 Muteria: An Extensible and Flexible Multi-Criteria Software Testing Framework.
 In Proceedings of the IEEE/ACM 1st International Conference on Automation of Software Test (AST '20).
 Association for Computing Machinery, New York, NY, USA, 97–100. https://doi.org/10.1145/3387903.3389316